developer.shyd.de. studying my hobby

 yes "" | make ARCH=arm CROSS_COMPILE=arm-none-linux-gnueabi- oldconfig

 Then make your changes in the new .config.
 It is that long that I prefer doing this with WinSCP or any other remote editor than using vim.
+In newer kernel there is no need to add a special patch for the dockstar LED.
+Once you are done run:

 # Add new config